Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Algebraic set-up: matrices and relations

 There is another useful sense in which $G$ is an unwinding of $\sltz$.
 While $\sltz$ is discrete, and thus does not have a natural cover, it sits inside the group $\mathrm{SL}_2(\R)$, which has a universal cover.
-We claim that $G$ is the preimage of $\sltz$ inside of the universal cover of $\mathrm{SL}_2(\R)$. \begin{prop} The group $G$ is isomorphic to the preimage of $\sltz$ within the universal cover of $\mathrm{SL}_2(\R)$. \end{prop} \begin{proof} Let $G'$ be the preimage of $\sltz$ in the universal cover of $\mathrm{SL}_2(\R)$.
-We note that there exists a homomorphism, $\phi$ from $G$ to $G'$ defined by
+We claim that~$G$ is the preimage of $\sltz$ inside of the universal cover of~$\mathrm{SL}_2(\R)$. \begin{Proposition} The group $G$ is isomorphic to the preimage of $\sltz$ within the universal cover of $\mathrm{SL}_2(\R)$. \end{Proposition} \begin{proof} Let $G'$ be the preimage of $\sltz$ in the universal cover of~$\mathrm{SL}_2(\R)$.
+We note that there exists a homomorphism, $\phi$ from $G$ to $G'$ def\/ined by